It’s a sad day when you grow up to find out that most of your favourite movies were filmed on a set in a swanky studio in Hollywood.

-You can book a standard Queen Room at the Timberline Lodge and stay at the location of The Shining for around $250USD per night.
-There are also Economy Twin Rooms available for around $165USD per night, depending on what time of the year you visit.
+You can book a standard Queen Room at the Timberline Lodge and stay at the location of The Shining for approx $250USD per night.
+There are also Economy Twin Rooms available for around $165USD per night, depending on what time of the year you visit. *Prices suggested in 2021

 Timberline Lodge.
 Credit: Mt.
 Hood Territory

 The nearest airport to Timberline Lodge is Portland International Airport (PDX), which can be reached on airlines such as Southwest Airlines, Alaska Airlines and Delta Air Lines.
 It’s around a one-hour and 20 minute drive to the Timberline Lodge ski area from there.

 Other than the smash hits from the Swedish foursome, the ABBA-centric extravaganzas Mamma Mia! and Mamma Mia!
 Here We Go Again are famous for two things — their light-hearted spirit and their amazing location.

 Mamma Mia! was filmed on the Greek islands of Skopelos and Skiathos, as well as Pelion on mainland Greece.
 An area so beautiful, that even world-travelling free-spirit Donna Sherridan (Meryl Streep and Lily James) couldn’t bare to leave the islands and decided to settle there.